The Essential Pottery Supplies Every Beginner Needs to Start Creating

 If you are a beginner and looking for a quality pottery wheel for sale that is affordable, we recommend the Shimpo VL-Lite.
 It is a floor-mounted, belt-driven wheel with an easy-to-use design that is perfect for beginners.

-For a more hands-on experience, we also offer pottery classes at locations around the country with talented instructors ready to help you make pinch pots, functional mugs and planters (becomes waterproof/food safe when professionally kiln fired).
+For a more hands-on experience, we also offer pottery classes at locations around the country with talented instructors ready to help you make pinch pots, functional mugs and planters (become waterproof/food safe when professionally kiln fired).
 These studio-ready kits include everything you need to get started including clay, carving tools + detailed instructions and a plantable wildflower seed coaster.

 Tools